 - Client delivers the car to a terminal at the port of loading, or we have it delivered by a domestic carrier.

-- The car is received by the terminal, no inspection report is done
+- The terminal receives the car with no inspection report

 - No photographs are taken unless arranged with the client or driver

 - The car is stored outdoor at the terminal prior to loading

 - Union workers at the port drive the car into the hull of the car carrier vessel

 - It is braced into position for the transit

 - The client collects his car upon arrival at the destination port.